What can go wrong when claiming Universal Credit?

 Told your ESA decision doesn’t count and you have to have another medical?

-Contact a benefits adviser if you think this has happened to you and they will help you challenge that decision.
+Contact a Benefits Adviser if you think this has happened to you and they will help you challenge that decision.

-Once you have submitted your claim for Universal Credit there is still several things you must do to ensure the claim goes into payment.
+Once you have submitted your claim for Universal Credit there are still several things you must do to ensure the claim goes into payment.
 If you fail to do these your claim can be closed.

 - Attending the new claim interview

-A ‘cooling off’ period of 7 days to accept the claimant commitment
+A ‘cooling off’ period of 7 days to accept the claimant commitment.

-- Verifying you identity
+- Verifying your identity

-One month from the date of claim
+One month from the date of claim.

 - Providing supporting evidence

-One month from the date of request
+One month from the date of request.

 Been sanctioned for not keeping to your Claimant Commitment?

-But your claimant commitment must be realistic and take account of any health problems or exceptional circumstances.
+But your Claimant Commitment must be realistic and take account of any health problems or exceptional circumstances.

 But not all the DWP staff seem to understand these rules.

-Contact a benefits adviser if you believe you have been wrongly refused the Carer Element.
+Contact a Benefits Adviser if you believe you have been wrongly refused the Carer Element.

 If you are refused, explain that you have to get copy of the information that is held about you – known as ‘right of access’ in data protection law.